AfriForum

 Afriforum is a South African organisation which focuses on the interests of Afrikaners, a subgroup of the country's white population.
 Afriforum was established by the trade union Solidarity in 2006 and is officially registered as a non-governmental organisation.
 The organisation frequently advocates for and against a range of issues in South Africa.

 Afriforum's detractors have variously described it as an alt-right, Afrikaner nationalist, and/or white supremacist organisation.
-Afriforum describes itself as a "pro-minority," as apposed to a "pro-white," organisation and that its membership has what is regarded as typically politically centrist views.
+Afriforum describes itself as a "pro-minority," as opposed to a "pro-white," organisation and its membership as having what are regarded as typically politically centrist views.

 History

 AfriForum was founded in 2006 following public consultations about its charter.
 AfriForum refers to itself as a citizen's rights initiative founded by the trade union Solidarity.

 By January 2022, AfriForum had 295,000 contributing members.

 Its leader, Kallie Kriel, was previously a member of the Conservative Party, as well as a leader of the Freedom Front Plus (FF+) youth wing, and a large number of its executive leadership were formerly associated with Freedom Front Plus.